samukelolukhele/Tenty-Notes/readme.md

 # Tenty Notes

-A web application made for taking notes and sharing notes for revision.
+A web application made for taking and sharing notes for revision.
+This app utililzes ReactTS for the client side and NestJS for the server.
+The server implements JWT authentication, Google Cloud Storage for user profile images and PostgreSQL for the database.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)